Have you ever purposefully left something out (exactly where it was left) to see how long it will stay there until noticed and/or moved??

 while those feelings cover me with blankets of peace,

-i am acutely aware of the ugly fears that follow, berate and taunt:
+i am acutely aware of the ugly fears that follow, berate and taunt: will I become house-bound someday? become an agoraphobic? will I get worse instead of better?

 it is not impossible...